NUTRITION AND YOUR HEALTH

 To gain insight into your eating habits, it's important to understand the difference between your

--- Note the difference between hunger and appetite.
+physical need for food and your psychological desire for food -- Note the difference between hunger and appetite.
 (Your real need for food and your psychological desire for food) Distinguishing between the two can help you make more healthful food choices.

 HUNGER AND APPETITE